NotCompsky/tagem/CONTRIBUTING.md

 * Names should be descriptive.
 Yes I study maths, no I don't think that names should all be single characters.
 If something takes hundreds of characters to describe, so be it.
 * C++ source code should have the `cpp` extension.
 * C++ header files should have the `hpp` extension.

+JavaScript files pass through a code generator, that extracts function names as macros, pastes in macro values, and places everything on a single line in a C++ header file.
+The parser for this was written by me, so naturally it is not a full JavaScript parser, it has a very limited idea of what is acceptable syntax.

 # Legal Stuff